hgmnz/flyinghopmachine/source/_posts/2015-06-18-brew-day-drink-with-the-flies-ipa-v2.markdown

 I sparged for 45m and collected 7.6g of wort.
 Waited for hot break which took about 10m, and started the 60m hop addition.

+At 15 minutes left of the boil, added a whirfloc tablet, something I do with all my brews.

 I didn't have enough hop bags, was missing one for the steap additions.
 I decided to remove the CTZ bag, clean it up, and use that for the steap addition.
 I didn't want to risk having too much trub in the kettle, but this